Hummus is rich, creamy, and full of flavor. Grab some crispy pita chips and dig in!

 Instructions

-• Drain the chickpeas, reserving 1 cup of the liquid.
-Do not rinse them.
+• Drain chickpeas, reserving 1 cup of liquid.
+Do not rinse.
+Juice lemons to get 1/3 cup juice.

-• Add the chickpeas, 1/2 cup (115g) of the reserved liquid, 1 tablespoon garlic, 1/2 cup tahini, 1/3 cup lemon juice, salt, and pepper to a large food processor or high-powered blender.
-Season gradually, as the amount may vary depending on the chickpeas.
-Start with 1/2 teaspoon fine sea salt and 1/4 teaspoon pepper, then adjust to taste.
-See Note 1.
+• Add chickpeas, ½ cup reserved liquid, garlic, tahini, lemon juice, salt, and pepper to a high-powered blender or food processor.
+Start with ½ teaspoon salt and ¼ teaspoon pepper, then adjust based on the chickpeas' saltiness.

-• Dollop the mixture into a shallow bowl and smooth the top with the back of a spoon to create swirls.
-Drizzle oil over the swirls and sprinkle with paprika.
+• Spoon into a shallow bowl, smooth the top with the back of a spoon, drizzle with olive oil, and sprinkle with paprika and parsley if using.
 Enjoy with pita chips or veggies.

 Video